 Dual Pass Design

 This simply means coolant passes through TWO times instead of ONE.
 Which, more simply put means TWICE the cooling & half the size.
-Inlet & outlet are on same side of radiator & a plate is welded inside between the two inlets.
+Inlet & outlet are on same side of radiator & the end tank is made as two completely separate rectangle cube pieces to block flow between upper and lower.
 Radiator has 2 L brackets on each side that you bolt to your core support.
 This radiator doesn't use any OEM radiator mounting points.

 Since the top of our radiator sits lower than stock, we have to make a new fill point.
 1st step is getting an inline filler neck, luckily you can now get that through us.
 The way you setup filler neck will make your hose selection easier.
 Our personal favorite is on radiator itself using our Chase Bays Raised Modular Filler Neck.
 It's raised perfect height to match original fill point height.